 A Helping Hand

-Aunt Lois and Uncle James, her husband, came to the rescue: “Mack, you go to IBM and take care of your new job,” she said.
-“James and I will look after Gwen, Little Mack and the new Baby.”
+Aunt Lois and her husband, Uncle James, came to the rescue.
+“Mack, you go to IBM and take care of your new job,” she said.
+“James and I will look after Gwen, Little Mack, and the new baby.”
 This was a life saver for the Willises.
 Gwen and the new baby went home from the hospital to White Plains, NY with Uncle James and Aunt Lois.

 What was supposed to be a two-year assignment turned out to be a ten-year assignment: three years in Princeton and seven years in Chappaqua, NY.
 Since Chappaqua is 15 minutes from White Plains, the Willises joined Aunt Lois’ and Uncle James’ church in White Plains.
-The families grew very close during this ten year period in the northeast.
+The families grew very close during this ten year period in the Northeast.

 Returning to Atlanta

 In 1989, Mack got an opportunity to move back to Atlanta, GA.
 About six months after their move, Uncle James passed away.
 Aunt Lois decided to come live in Atlanta to be near the Willis family.
 Upon Aunt Lois’ arrival, Mack and Gwen helped her find a home in College Park, near several retired friends from NY.
 After about five years, Aunt Lois was in her mid 80s and required more attention.
 Mack and Gwen wound up going to College Park to check on her, sometimes three to four times per week.
 Something had to be done.
 They tried getting her a live-in caregiver but that did not work out.
 They went through five caregivers in one year.